sbt/sbt-native-packager/README.md

 * **Docs**:
    Our docs are [available online](http://scala-sbt.org/sbt-native-packager).
 If you'd like to help improve the docs, they're part of this repository in the `src/sphinx` directory.
 * **Issues/Feature Requests**:
   Finally, any bugs or features you find you need, please report to our [issue tracker](https://github.com/sbt/sbt-native-packager/issues/new).
+Please check the [compatibility matrix](https://github.com/sbt/sbt-native-packager/wiki/Tested-On) to see if your system is able to produce the packages you want.

 ## Installation ##